Rethinking the notion of oracle: A prequel to Lawvere-Tierney topologies for computability theorists

-We next analyze the properties of $\tpbf{\Gamma}$-measurable functions.
 A {\em $\Sigma$-pointlcass} is a pointclass containing all $\Sigma^0_1$ sets (i.e., c.e.~open sets), and is closed under trivial substitution, $\land$, $\lor$, bounded quantifiers, existential quantifiers on $\N$; see \cite[Section 3E]{MosBook} for the details.
 For example, $\Sigma^i_n,\Pi^1_n,\Delta^1_n$ are $\Sigma$-pointclasses.
 By the uniform closure theorem, one may assume that it is uniformly closed under these operations.

 \begin{prop} Let $\Gamma$ be an $\N$-parametrized adequate $\Sigma$-pointclass, $X\in\tau$, and $Y$ be a Polish space.
-Then, a function $f\colon X\to Y$ is $\tpbf{\Gamma}$-measurable if and only if the preimage map $f^{-1}[\cdot]\colon O_Y\to\Gamma_X$ is continuous; that is, there exists a continuous function which, given a code of an open set $U\subseteq Y$, returns a code of $f^{-1}[U]\in\Gamma_X$. \end{prop}
+Then, a function $f\colon X\to Y$ is $\tpbf{\Gamma}$-measurable if and only if the preimage map $f^{-1}[\cdot]\colon O_Y\to\tpbf{\Gamma}_X$ is continuous; that is, there exists a continuous function which, given a code of an open set $U\subseteq Y$, returns a code of $f^{-1}[U]\in\Gamma_X$. \end{prop}

 \begin{proof} The forward direction is obvious.
 For the backward direction, let $(B_n^Y)_{n\in\N}$ be a countable basis of $Y$.
 For each $n\in\N$, since $f$ is $\tpbf{\Gamma}$-measurable, we have $f^{-1}[B_n^Y]\in\tpbf{\Gamma}_X$, so let $\beta_n$ be its code.
 Then define $\beta\in\N^\N$ by $\beta(\langle n,m\rangle)=\beta_n(m)$.
 Each code of an open set $U\subseteq Y$ is given as $\alpha$ such that $U=\bigcup_{n\in\N}B_{\alpha(n)}^Y$.
 Then $x\in f^{-1}[U]$ if and only if there exists $n\in\N$ such that $(\beta_{\alpha(n)},x)\in G^{{\N^\N}\times X}$.
 As $\tpbf{\Gamma}$ is closed under substitution by $n\mapsto\beta_{\alpha(n)}$ and existential quantifiers on $\N$, the latter set is in $\tpbf{\Gamma}$.
 Thus, by the uniform closure theorem (Fact \ref{fact:uniform-closure-theorem}), one can continuously obtain a code of $f^{-1}[U]$. \end{proof}